Death sentence overturned for intellectually disabled man

-SAN FRANCISCO (AP) — The California Supreme Court says a man who has been on death row for more than three decades can’t be executed because he’s intellectually disabled.
+LOS ANGELES (AP) — A man who has been on California’s death row for more than three decades can’t be executed because he’s intellectually disabled, the state’s highest court ruled Thursday.

-In a unanimous decision Thursday, the court overturned the death sentence of Robert Lewis Jr.
+In a unanimous decision, the California Supreme Court overturned the death sentence of Robert Lewis Jr., citing “substantial evidence” that the 65-year-old is intellectually disabled, including having low IQ scores and being illiterate.

 Lewis was convicted of murder and robbery in the stabbing and shooting death of Milton Estell in Long Beach in October 1983.